-Copyright © 2016 Radiodetection Ltd. All rights reserved.
+© 2014 Radiodetection Ltd. All rights reserved.
 Radiodetection is a subsidiary of SPX Corporation.
+SPX, the green ">" and "X" are trademarks of SPX Corporation, Inc.

-Radiodetection is a trademark of Radiodetection in the United States and/or other countries.
-Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.
+Radiodetection is a trademark of Radiodetection Ltd. Due to a policy of continued development, we reserve the right to alter or amend any published specification without notice.

 This document may not be copied, reproduced, transmitted, modified or used, in whole or in part, without the prior written consent of Radiodetection Ltd.